stelzinga/MF/MGT_99.Legend.md

     - Embody diversity, inclusion, and belonging

 ### Bylaws
-Bylaws represent a broader range of texts  that frame the *conditions* under which the Venture *should* operate and how it *should* organise itself.
-Bylaws represent the Venture's interpretation of rules, regulations and guidelines imposed by the Environment and which effectively provide *boundaries* on Services and on how Operations can, and should be performed.
-They result from the fact that the Venture operates directly or indirectly in one or more countries/states or in a business sector that is heavily regulated globally and/or nationally.
+Bylaws represent a broad range of texts that frame the *conditions* under which the Venture *must* operate and how it *must* organise itself.
+Bylaws represent the Venture's interpretation of laws, rules, regulations and guidelines imposed by the Environment and which effectively provide *boundaries* on Services and on how Operations can be performed.
+They result from the fact that the Venture operates directly or indirectly in one or more Countries or Sectors that are heavily regulated globally and/or nationally.
 In addition, Ventures can themselves define rules with regards to what it deems the Venture should comply with even if this is not mandated by any official institution.
-Often, such company imposed rules will also embody the Values.
+Often, such Venture imposed rules will also embody the Values mentioned above.
 The definition of Bylaws is a result from the SWOT process, see below.

 Examples of Bylaws are Articles of Association, Company Laws, Company Policies, Company Rules, Normative Documentation, etc.

-Obtaining insight into applicable laws, rules and regulations is part and parcel of Bylaws.
-This insight is often obtained through the Business Functions:
+Obtaining knowledge, and interpretation of applicable laws, rules and regulations is part and parcel of Bylaws.
+This is often achieved through the Business Functions:
 - Compliance: regulations specific to the Services delivered or to the type of Venture
 - Risk: specific regulations w/r to Risk if applicable
 - CorpSec - Legal: corporate law
-- CorpSec - Tax: taxation rules, applicable to Profit
+- CorpSec - Tax: tax law, applicable to Profit and Salaries
 - Human Resources: employment law
 - Finance: Financial reporting standards, capital requirements

 It is up to Management to assure Objectives are implemented such that they comply with Bylaws.
-NB: documents to be filed with governmental institutions e.g. articles of association, are not deemed Bylaws in the Profile.

 ### SWOT
-A SWOT, or *Impact Assessment* reviews all internal aspect of the Venture (Operations, Management and their respective deliverables including Services) versus external forces (Clients, Suppliers, Environment and their respective deliverables) to assess to what extent the Venture's *internal* *Strengths* and *Weaknesses* combined with *external* *Threats* and *Opportunities* make the Mission achievable, or more generally enable the increase of Revenue, decrease of Cost and of Risk.
+A SWOT, or *Impact Assessment* reviews all internal aspect of the Venture (Operations, Management and their respective deliverables including Services) versus external forces (Clients, Suppliers, Environment and their respective deliverables) to assess to what extent the Venture's *internal* *Strengths* and *Weaknesses* combined with *external* *Threats* and *Opportunities* make the Mission achievable, or more generally enable the increase of Revenue, decrease of Cost and of Risk in a sustainable manner.
 SWOT is an important deliverable for a Manager as it allows to define how to adjust the Venture to avoid or counter Threats and to take advantage of Opportunities given the Venture's Strengths and Weaknesses.
 The key inputs to a SWOT are the Operational Plan (or less holistically the Tactical or Strategic Plan) and Intel (both discussed below).
 SWOT feeds into the definition of Sub-Goals and Projects (see below) to seize Opportunities and/or remediate Weaknesses in Routines.
 Additionally, a SWOT can yield changes in deliverables of the other Management Functions (Organising, Leading and Controlling).
 The SWOT also feeds Context (see above).
-SWOT is most impactful when performed as a continuous process.
+SWOT is most impactful when performed as a *continuous process*.
-Note that SWOT is also a well known industry standard framework.
-However, in the Profile, SWOT is the name given to *any* process assessing the impact of forces from outside or inside the Venture and the manner in which the Venture adapts to said forces through Management.
+Note that SWOT is also the name of a well known Management Tool for assessing how a Venture is doing.
+However, in the Profile, SWOT is the name given to *any* process or framework assessing the impact of forces from outside or inside the Venture and the manner in which the Venture adapts to said forces through Management.

 ### Goals
 Goals are outcome statements that define how the Venture is trying to accomplish its Mission and how it tries to align the Mission to the Vision over time.
 Goals are most often expressed in terms of Revenue, Cost and Risk, and thus indirectly the Services it aims to deliver through Operations.
 Goals are an intrinsic part of the RPT, see [### Reduced Profile Tree], and are the overarching driver for Objectives.

 Goals have the following properties:
 1. Clear and unambiguous description of target
 2. Measurable
 3. Linked to Mission, Purpose and Vision
 4. Specify period over which the Goal applies -mostly indefinitely-

 Goals, like Services, differentiate between *Run Goals* and *Change Goals*:

 #### Run Goals
 Run Goals relate to Run Services and are expressed in Revenue, Cost and Risk targets.
 They constitute, in most cases, the vast majority of work performed in Operations.
 Run Goals drive Run Objectives.
 Standard Run Goals in most Ventures are:
-1. Manage the Venture (Management, mgt);
+1. Manage the Venture (Management or mgt);
-2. Produce the Run Services (Production, prd);
+2. Produce the Run Services (Production or prd);
 3. Oversee Production, a.k.a.
-Quality/Risk Control (Oversight, ovs); and
+Quality/Risk Control (Oversight or ovs); and
-4. Perform Overhead (ovh), an unrelated effort not contributing to any of the above.
+4. Perform Overhead (or ovh), an effort not contributing to any of the above.

-NB: ovs is similar to what a Manager does in Management Function Controlling, and as such can be considered a form of delegation of Controlling, see [#### Delegating]
+NB: Oversight follows the same concepts as in Controlling, and as such can be considered a form of delegation of Controlling, see [#### Delegating]

 #### Change Goals
 Change Goals relate to Change Services.
-Change Goals drive Change Objectives.
+Change Goals drive Change Objectives and aim at improving the Run Goals.
 Standard Change Goals in most Ventures are:
 1. Grow Revenue (gro);
 2. Protect existing Revenue from changes in the Environment (pro);
 3. Secure Operations to reduce Risk (sec); and
 4. Optimise Operations to reduce Cost/Risk and/or increase Revenue (opt).

-5. Project performed by others, affecting the Venture
-6. Placeholder for other projects, most often those raised after the definition of the Roadmap.
+For both Run and Change Goals alternatives exist and Managers Can fill in such Goals any way they seem fit.
+However, above Goals are fundamental in how to approach any Venture.

+Some Ventures have a catch all Default Change Sub-Goal:
+5. Projects not specifically defined under 1-4 (prj).

 #### Sub-Goals
-Sub-Goals are defined for both Run and Change Goals.
-For the former they regroup Objectives that contribute directly or indirectly to Run Services and thus reflect the Activities in the case of Goal prd.
-For the latter they are defined as themes Management wants to focus on over a short period of time e.g. 1 yr see [### Tactical Plan].
-In the sections below, where *Goal* is mentioned, it can also mean Sub-Goal if one has been defined for a Goal.
+Sub-Goals can be defined for both Run and Change Goals.
+Run Sub-Goals regroup Objectives that contribute directly or indirectly to one or more specific Services and can thus reflect specific Activities.
+Change Sub-Goals can be used as themes Management wants to focus on over a short period of time see [### Tactical Plan].
 Change Sub-Goals are often presented in much detail to Stakeholders as part of the Strategy.
-The definition of Sub-Goals (and changes in Sub-Goals) is done as a result of SWOT.
+The definition and maintenance of Sub-Goals is done as a result of SWOT.
+In the sections below, if *Goal* is mentioned, it can also mean Sub-Goal.

 ##### Run Sub-Goals
 The following represent default Run Sub-Goals for each of the 4 Run Goals.

 Goal = mgt
-The Sub-Goals for Goal mgt are essentially the six deliverables of Management mentioned earlier:
+The Sub-Goals for Goal mgt are in most cases the six deliverables of Management mentioned earlier:
 - Management Cycle
 - Management Improvement
 - Planning
 - Organising
 - Leading
 - Controlling

 Run Goal = prd
-The following are Run Sub-Goals for Run Goal prd:
+The following are classic un Sub-Goals for Run Goal prd:
-- Activity XXX: all Routines performed within a specific Activity XXX.
+- Activity X: regroups all Routines performed within a specific Activity.
 There are as many such Sub-Goals as there are Activities in the Venture.
 - Staff Maintenance
 - Asset Maintenance
 - Supplier Maintenance